cassiel/clojure-soundcloud/README.md

 example code.
 All we've done so far is port the upload procedure, but the rest should be straightforward.

+(NOTE: I'm going to overhaul this - the auth. token serialisation from the example code is pretty horrid, and makes the code definitely not thread-safe, although if we're doing nonce-based authentication then we can't parallelise it anyway.)

 ## Usage

 SoundCloud's Java API libraries are all available on the Maven global repositories, so we just fetch everything in Leiningen.
 (See `project.clj`.)

-There's a tiny amount of local configuration: see `manifest.clj`.
-The file named in `SERIALISED-WRAPPER` needs to be readable and writable: the original example code serialises the authentication token here, for reasons best known to itself.
-The file named in `CREDENTIALS` holds the SoundCloud credentials in JSON format, like so:
+There's a tiny amount of local configuration: the `create-wrapper` function takes a filename for a JSON file, like so:

         {
+                "soundcloud" : {
                         "username" : "[username]",
                         "password" : "[password]",
                         "id" : "[application id]",
                         "secret" : "[application secret]"
                 }
+        }

+(We've put everything under "soundcloud" so that the same file can be used to hold additional parameters.)

 Hack the paths in `scratch.clj`, and enjoy.